-IASF collaborated with Odisha.ml (an organization promoting Machine Learning) and OSA (Odisha Society of Americas) in organizing a Hackathon in June 2022 at the annual convention in Sacramento.
-The goal was to promote students in grade 8 through 12 from the Odia community across the world to participate and demonstrate their understanding and entrepreneurial talent.
+IASF collaborated with Odisha.ml (an organization promoting Machine Learning) and OSA (Odisha Society of Americas) convention 2022 (California), in organizing a Hackathon in June 2022.
+The goal was to promote students (grade 8-12) from the Odia community across the world to participate.

 There were 4 broad categories: